Ankur7891/HeartDiseaseML/README.md

 # HeartDiseaseML
-Heart Disease Detection with Less Complexity as compared to NNs (Accuracy: Similae)
+ReZ Folder: Heart Disease Detection with Less Complexity as compared to NNs (Accuracy: Similar) Along with Other Datasets to Learn ML Algorithm Implementations in Python.